JJ/hoborg/text/text.md

 horses.
 Wigs and feet came out of its windows and they were honking and laughing and shooting all at the same time.
-It didn't take long for them to reach our attackers and in due time we could see light arising from a clearing in the path, in front of us.
+It didn't take long for them to reach our attackers and in due time we could see light arising from a clearing in the path, a few hunder yards ahead of us.

-I would have stopped right there but didn't afraid of being uncovered by the other circus hands.
+I would have stopped right there but didn't, afraid of being uncovered by the other circus hands.
 But I should have, because I didn't like what I saw down the road.
+It was not nice, you know.
+Not that they didn't deserve it, but one thing is thinking that somebody deserves what comes his way and another wanting him to be done in front of you.

 The four Klansmen, robes on fire, were lying down, trying to stand up, yelling, The clown posse was going around them, using their squirt